 Our award-winning chardonnay Posted by Collector Wines on October 10, 2018

 We're delighted to introduce our blog, where we sit down with Alex McKay and talk wine.
-Here, Alex answers some winemaking questions and gives us the story behind the 2016 Tiger Tiger Chardonnay which recently won the Trophy for Best Chardonnay at the RNCAS Canberra and Region Wine Show.
+Here, Alex answers some winemaking questions and gives us the story behind the 2016 and 2017 Tiger Tiger Chardonnay which went back-to-back winning the Trophy for Best Chardonnay at the RNCAS Canberra and Region Wine Show in 2018 and 2019.

 Different winemakers have different priorities but my focus is always on the vineyard.
 Our chardonnay comes from sites high in the beautiful Tumbarumba region with great granite soils.
 In Tumbarumba with its many interesting slopes we get great concentration of flavour, pristine fruit with high acid.